Username3533/WebAppllication/README.md

 Made a many-to-one entry model so multiple entries can be linked to one topic and will cascade delete
 Mapped urls using django.url and app.url and made a template for a home page
 Making pages - specify url pattern, write view function, write template
+Created page templates and other pages that inherit from the base.html template